pezon/msca-optimization-f1-racing-strategy/README.md

 # Formula 1 Racing Strategy Optimization

-Understanding the “Ferrari Disaster” at the 2022 Hungary Grand Prix: A final project submission for the the University of Chicago.

-Course: MSCA 32013 – Optimization and Simulation Methods for Analytics

-Authors:  Ben Ossyra, Peter Pezon, Yawen Zhang
+Understanding the “Ferrari Disaster” at the 2022 Hungary Grand Prix: A final project submission for MSCA 32013 Optimization and Simulation Methods for Analytics at the University of Chicago by Ben Ossyra, Peter Pezon, and Yawen Zhang.

 ## References